foodlang/specification/README.md

 ## About Extensions
 Extensions can be applied to an implementation to extend Food's features beyond the official specification.
 For the implementation to remain officially compliant, they must not prevent the compilation or execution of valid official source code.
 Moreover, the source code should output code that works as intended.
+If additionnal keywords are declared by the extension, they should have a `__keyword` notation.

 ## About Downloading
 If you wish to download a version of the specification, please download the whole folder, as it is split across multiple files.